-In step 5 above, you either specified that the memory nodes would be set up in a default manner that is optimal for performance or selected specific nodes and cpusets yourself.
+In step 5 above in "Interactive Mode" on page 111, you either specified that the memory nodes would be set up in a default manner that is optimal for performance or selected specific nodes and cpusets yourself.

 • Redirects interrupts from user specification.
-The proper mask values are echoed in to /proc/irq/interrupt/smp\affinity.
+The proper mask values are echoed in to /proc/irq/interrupt/smp_affinity.
 For more information, see "Redirect Interrupts" on page 48.